syncfusion-content/maui-docs/MAUI/AIAssistView/styles.md

 ## Action view styling

-You can style the elements of the suggestion view by setting values to the in-built keys of the suggestion view in the resource dictionary
+To apply styles to the elements of the action view, set values to the in-built keys of the action view in the resource dictionary.

 <table>
 <tr>